ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/loading-indicator.md

 ## Steps

 Using overlays in `@ionic/react` is a bit easier than it currently is in `@ionic/angular`, at least for common scenarios like showing and hiding a loading indicator.
+In each of the three pages, you will do this:

-1. Create a state hook for the `loading` flag: `const [loading, setLoading] = useState(false);`
+1. Create a state hook for the `loading` flag: `const [loading, setLoading] = useState(false);` (see the other state hooks)
-1. Call `setLoading(true);` before loading the data and `setLodingFalse(false)` once it is done loading
+1. In the `useIonViewWillLoad` hook, Call `setLoading(true);` before loading the data and `setLoading(false)` once the data is done loading
 1. Add an `IonLoading` to the component within the `IonContent`: `<IonLoading message="Loading Weather..." isOpen={loading}></IonLoading>`

-Do that on each page, change the message to be appropriate to the page itself (or you can remove the message entirely if you wish or make it completely generic).
+Change the message to be appropriate to the page itself (or you can remove the message entirely if you wish or make it completely generic).

 ## Conclusion